 Brad Walker explains why water aerobics, or aquatic exercises, are a superb form of exercise for injury rehabilitation and maintaining fitness

-In part 1 of this article we discussed some of the more theoretical aspects to aerobic water exercise or aquatic therapy.
-For now, lets move on to some of the more practical ways to use aquatic therapy and deep water exercises.
+In part 1 of this article, we discussed some of the more theoretical aspects to aerobic water exercise or aquatic therapy.
+For now, let us move on to some of the more practical ways to use aquatic therapy and deep-water exercises.
 Firstly, what are you going to need?
 Besides from a pair of bathers and an open expanse of water, the only other thing you need is a float of some sort.
 There are specially designed float belts and vests that you can buy, but any old life jacket, ski belt or float will do the trick as long as it keeps your head above water.
 Just make sure it does not interfere with the movement of your arms and legs too much.

 To the right are examples of professional floatation devices designed specifically for deep water exercise.

 The first is a floatation belt (Aqua Jogger) which fits around the waist and connects at the front.
-This will provide ample buoyancy to keep just about anyone afloat.
+This will provide ample buoyancy to keep anyone afloat.

 The second picture shows one of the flotation vests which are very similar to a life jacket, except that it provides a greater amount of freedom to move around.

 However, if you do not have access to one of these professional devices, do not panic.
 For years I simply stuck an old swim float down the front of my bathers, it was not pretty, but it did the trick.

 You can do the same, an old piece of foam or float tied around your waist will keep your head above the water.